ZTETool/ZTE-MU5001-HACK/README.md

 No support for new browser extensions will be provided as they're more annoying than Firefox to work with and you can just copy and paste it.

+If you wish to also install OpenWrt in a raspberry PI to use it as main router and connect the ZTE as a modem [check this doc](openwrt/README.md).

 ## FEATURES

 #### New V2.4.3 screenshots